Skip to main content

 • This indicates that there is no valid host device (smartphone) and that SpacesGlassStatus.Instance.DeviceType is likely Aio.

-For enabling Dual Render Fusion Editor simulation, a Fusion Simulator component must be added to the scene.
+For enabling Dual Render Fusion Editor simulation, a Spaces XR Simulator component must be added to the scene.
 This component, together with the Spaces Host View, handles the camera logic for correctly displaying Dual Render Fusion applications in the Unity Editor on Display 1 and 2.
+See the Play In Editor Setup Guide for further details.

 This is an optional component.